CityOfNewYork/patterns-cli/docs/contributing.md

 #### Documentation

 Documentation is written in [Markdown](https://daringfireball.net/projects/markdown/syntax).
-When you visit a pattern in the browser, the page looks for a Markdown file that maps to the Pattern’s template source path in the **dist/** directory.
-For example, with the Accordion Component, the [**src/components/accordion/accordion.slm**](https://github.com/CityOfNewYork/nyco-patterns-framework/blob/master/src/components/accordion/accordion.slm) is the template source.
-The corresponding  documentation should live in [**dist/components/accordion/accordion.md**](https://github.com/CityOfNewYork/nyco-patterns-framework/blob/master/dist/components/accordion/accordion.md).
-When a user visits the /accordion page, the page looks for [**dist/components/accordion/accordion.md**](https://github.com/CityOfNewYork/nyco-patterns-framework/blob/master/dist/components/accordion/accordion.md) and renders the documentation in the browser.
+For example, with the Accordion Component, the **src/components/accordion/accordion.slm** is the template source.
+The corresponding documentation should live in **src/components/accordion/accordion.md**.
+Additional documentation may be required for things like developer usage and may be contained in the **src/components/accordion/readme.md** file.